maxhatchlearn/max-assessment-stories/max_assessment_stories.md

       string :name

-"Introduction to Objects", "More Objects and Methods" are each names of Assessments in
+"Introduction to Objects", "More Objects and Methods" are each names of Assessments in the "Introduction To Ruby Objects" module.

+That was straight forward now it gets kind of tricky.